-Development proposals should maintain and where appropriate enhance the landscape character of Ponteland Parish.
+Development proposals should maintain and where appropriate enhance landscape character.
 In meeting this requirement, applicants should demonstrate how they have addressed and sought to maintain or enhance the condition and strengths of the Neighbourhood Plan Area's landscape as defined in the Ponteland Parish Landscape Character Assessment.